Khan-Ramsha/Data-Analytics/Project 3/Readme.md

-    Dataset Exploration:
+# Dataset Exploration and Transformation Toolkit

+## Introduction

+This toolkit provides a comprehensive guide for exploring, cleaning, and transforming datasets for analysis.
+By following the steps outlined below, users can effectively prepare their data for further analysis and modeling.

+##Dataset Exploration

-Begin by exploring the provided dataset.
-Understand its structure, column names, and the types of data it contains.
+Begin by exploring the provided dataset to understand its structure, column names, and data types.
 Identify any missing values, outliers, or inconsistencies within the dataset.

-    Library Setup:
+## Library Setup

-Set up your Python environment with Pandas and Numpy.
-Ensure you have a Jupyter Notebook or another suitable platform for interactive coding.
+Set up your Python environment with Pandas and Numpy libraries.
+Ensure you have a suitable platform for interactive coding, such as Jupyter Notebook.

-    Data Cleaning:
+## Data Cleaning

-Address missing values by deciding on appropriate strategies such as imputation or removal.
+Address missing values using appropriate strategies such as imputation or removal.

-Handle any duplicate records in the dataset.
+Handle duplicate records in the dataset.
 Correct any inconsistencies or errors in data entry.

-    Data Transformation:
+## Data Transformation

-Utilise Pandas and Numpy functions to transform the dataset according to the analysis requirements.
+Utilize Pandas and Numpy functions to transform the dataset according to analysis requirements.
 Consider creating new features, normalizing data, or handling categorical variables.

-    Handling Outliers:
+## Handling Outliers

-Identify and address outliers in the dataset using the Numpy and Pandas methods.
+Identify and address outliers using Numpy and Pandas methods.

-Decide on an appropriate approach, whether it’s removing outliers or transforming them.
+Decide on an appropriate approach, whether it involves removing outliers or transforming them.

-    Data Validation:
+## Data Validation

-Validate the cleaned and transformed dataset to ensure that it aligns with the intended analysis goals.
+Validate the cleaned and transformed dataset to ensure it aligns with the intended analysis goals.
 Perform sanity checks on key variables and relationships within the data.

-    Documentation:
+## Documentation

-Document the steps you took to clean and manipulate the dataset, including the reasoning behind your decisions.
+Document the steps taken to clean and manipulate the dataset, providing reasoning behind decisions.

-Provide explanations for any transformations or imputations made during the process.
+Explain any transformations or imputations made during the process.

+## Resources
+Pandas Documentation,
+Numpy Documentation,
+Jupyter Notebook Installation Guide.

 Google Colab Link of dataset1 : https://colab.research.google.com/drive/1l3Xv9mpWDRbQHM79Kg8YQjn94YdFLqEc?usp=sharing